Networking Cost vs Value Calculator

 Run it with sensible defaults

 Using annual networking cost of 1,500, opportunities generated per year of 4, average opportunity value of 10,000, conversion rate of 25%, the calculation works out to 42,500.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Annual Networking Cost, Opportunities Generated per Year, Average Opportunity Value, Conversion Rate, and Time Horizon — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works